chunhuazhou/rrfs-stagedata/README.md

 RAP conventional observation: `obsrap.ksh`, zip file contain several types of data, *.rap.* and *rap_e* data are used in RRFS, you can delete other types if it’s needed.

 Radar reflectivity: `refl_oneColumnADay.ksh` finds a MRMS reflectivity column around 00, 15, 30, 45 minute, so four columns each hour, ~3k files per day.
+These columns are used in RRFS, so suggest to use this script to stage data.

 `refl.ksh` gets all MRMS reflectivity columns, it’s ~23K per day.
 The files are saved under `upperair/mrms/conus/MergedReflectivityQC` automatically, so usually I put data in tmp directory, if all data looks good, then  move data day by day to the desired location, for example,
             `mv tmp/upperair/mrms/conus/MergedReflectivityQC/*20230610*   reflectivity/`